School-controlled movement awareness

 Detailed vulnerability information

-Metrics that help principals, IT reviewers, safety teams, and advisors evaluate pilot value without expanding scope.
+Metrics help principals, IT reviewers, safety teams, and advisors evaluate pilot value without expanding scope.

 Receiver uptime